 The American Express Cobalt Card and the American Express Gold Rewards Card are both excellent travel rewards cards in Canada, primarily due to their ability to earn large quantities of all-powerful Membership Rewards points.

-The Gold Rewards Card’s welcome bonus is typically stronger than the Cobalt’s; however, if you’re planning on keeping the cards past the first year, then the Amex Cobalt Card far exceeds the Gold Card in its ability to earn points through regular spending, thanks to its 5x MR points on groceries and dining.
+The Gold Rewards Card’s welcome bonus is much stronger than the Cobalt’s; however, the Amex Cobalt Card far exceeds the Gold Card in its ability to earn points through regular spending, thanks to its 5x MR points on groceries and dining.

 If you’re more interested in ongoing travel benefits, though, the Amex Gold Rewards overshadows the Cobalt on its lounge access benefits and travel insurance – all with a marginally lower annual fee, thanks to the $100 annual travel credit.

-Overall, if I had to pick one of these cards to keep long-term (perhaps with the Amex four credit card limit in mind), I’d go with the Cobalt for its earning prowess – though not after taking the Gold Rewards Card for a spin on an elevated welcome bonus and a quartet of Plaza Premium lounge visits.
+Overall, if you have to pick one of these cards to keep long-term (perhaps with the Amex four credit card limit in mind), consider the Cobalt for its earning prowess, perhaps paired with the Amex Gold Rewards Card for an elevated welcome bonus and a quartet of Plaza Premium lounge visits.